mesaquen/mesaquen/README.md

 Hi, I'm Mesaque.
 I'm a software developer for quite a while now.
 I'm a Linux user (professional usage and at home) and open source lover.

-Over the years I had the chance to developed in
+Over the years I had the chance to develop apps in
 - Java
 - PHP
 - HTML5 + Vanilla JS